ucsf-wynton/wynton-website-hpc/docs/about/join-new.md

 Select the **"Country"** and **"State"** of Origin.
 If you are associated with an institution other than UCSF, enter it in the **"Institution"** field.

-If you are a UCSF Employee, the UCSF Employee/Student ID should be autopopulated from the **"Requested For"** field.
+If you are a UCSF Employee, the **"UCSF Employee/Student ID"** field should be autopopulated from the name you entered in the **"Requested For"** field.
 If you are not a UCSF employee, student, staff or faculty, enter "none".

 If you have had accounts with any of the affiliated computing environments, select them.